 Jim and Leslie D’Andrea began their winery in 2001.
-When they purchased the property it had only 3.5 acre of vines.
+When they purchased the property it had only 3.5 acres of vines.
 Since then they have planted an additional 20 acres and have grown their dream into an award winning winery.
 Tending to vineyards and making the wines is all done by hand on site by a team of dedicated workers who strive every day to create exceptional wine that reflects its noble namesake.
-Guests are always welcome to enjoy the breathtaking views with a picnic overlooking Vaseux Lake or to spend time exploring the vineyard with a tour.
+Guests are always welcome to enjoy the breathtaking views with a picnic overlooking Vaseaux Lake or to spend time exploring the vineyard with a tour.

 Jim & Leslie's Story

 In 1998 Jim and Leslie set off across Europe with their 3 children and plans for adventure.
 When they returned home 3 months later they brought back a full family album and a realization about what they wanted to do with their lives.

 The Noble Ridge story starts with true passion and abundant optimism.
 How else can one look at a stretch of dirt and see the makings of your life’s dream?

 And this passion that created a need and this optimism that created a hope is how Noble Ridge came to be.
 It’s what stirred Jim and Leslie to put all their faith in soil and sunshine.
 To put in the type of work that requires not just eager hands but committed hearts.
 To strive to be the best they can be; to strive to be Noble.